zowe/zowe-dependency-scan-pipeline/performance/server/README.md

 npm start
 ```

-Finally, navigate to https://localhost:19000 and you should see the template being served and rendered locally!
+Finally, navigate to https://localhost:19000 and you should see the home page shows `Hello World!`.
+Navigate to https://localhost:19000/metrics to see the most recent metrics.

 ## Start on z/OS